 Operations Positions: Central office allocates positions to schools for operations and maintenance, security, lunchroom, and transportation.
 Sometimes you will find these positions in your budget.
 In some cases, the positions are budgeted centrally, even though the staff members work at your school.
 In either case, these are positions that are provided to your school.
-You are not expected to use SBB dollars for these positions, although some schools use their SBB or SGSA funds to budget for additional security guards.
-In FY15, you should find only security guards, lunchroom workers, and bus monitors in your school's budget.
-(See following chart.)
+You are not expected to use SBB dollars for these positions, although some schools use their SBB or SA funds to budget for additional security guards.
 Engineers, custodians, and bus aides are now budgeted centrally, although these positions were found in school budgets in the past.

 Fund-Grant Number Operations Positions

-115-376708 115-376709 Bus monitors
+115-376708 Bus monitors

 210-000000 Security guards

 312-000000 Lunchroom workers